monero-project/monero-site/_i18n/it/resources/user-guides/restore_from_keys.md

 #### GUI

-Lauch `monero-wallet-gui`.
+Launch `monero-wallet-gui`.
 If this is the first time you launched it go to the next step, otherwise click `Cancel`:

 ![cancel opening](png/restore_from_keys/cancel-opening.png)